clinical-biomarkers/biomarker-backend-api/README.md

 WantedBy=default.target
 ```

+This will ensure the container is automatically restarted in case of server reboot.
 You can start/stop the container with the following commands:

 ```
 $ sudo systemctl daemon-reload